Disruption, Megatrends, and Transformation: Reimagining International Business in a Changed World

 How can firms manage and leverage emergent technologies to skillfully exploit such trends?
 How can firms best assess and mitigate risk?
 What is the role of agility and dynamic capabilities in a rapidly evolving world?
 How can firms strike the best balance in terms of economic, social, and environmental impacts?
 What are the implications of aging populations and the mismatch between old and young for work, consumption, economic progress, and public policy?
 What opportunities and hazards does the rise of the global middle class hold for strategy, management, trade and investment?
 What new business models will be needed for emerging markets?
 What are the implications of top trends for sustainability and corporate social responsibility?

 The AIB 2021 conference theme highlights recent, remarkable phenomena.
-The conference site, Miami, and the local track, Building Bridges to Emerging Markets and the New Global Middle Class, acknowledge the importance of top international trends.
+The local track, Building Bridges to Emerging Markets and the New Global Middle Class, acknowledge the importance of top international trends.